iodaniel/iodaniel_resume/docs/index.md

 `November 2018 - present`
 __Nutriente LLC__, El Paso, TX

--Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.
++ Involved in website development, UX experience and customer research for a website focus in nutrition science for the LATAM market.

--Develop websites for potential clients to improve the business opportunity preview.
+- Develop websites for potential clients to improve the business opportunity preview.

- -Manage a team to  develop websites for clients.
+ * Manage a team to  develop websites for clients.

  -entrepenorship you gain experience per risk and get out from your comfort zone and explore new posibilities.